Kebbiconnect/kconnect/replit.md

 # Kebbi Progressive Network (KPN) Website

 ## Overview
-The Kebbi Progressive Network (KPN) website is a comprehensive Django-based civic engagement platform for youth mobilization, charity, welfare, and governance advocacy across Kebbi State, Nigeria.
-Its primary purpose is to provide a robust system for member management, campaign dissemination, and financial transparency within the organization, with the ultimate ambition of fostering a unified voice for change.
+The Kebbi Progressive Network (KPN) website is a Django-based civic engagement platform for youth mobilization, charity, welfare, and governance advocacy in Kebbi State, Nigeria.
+It aims to provide a robust system for member management, campaign dissemination, and financial transparency, fostering a unified voice for change.

 ## User Preferences
 - Mobile-first design approach